 The mind is restless, reasonless, ruthless, relentless

 Restless (canchala): The mind is like a child that doesn’t stay fixed on one activity, but keeps flitting from one thing to the next.
-Because the mind jumps from one thing to another to another, it obstructs us in doing things that requires sustained attention.
+Because the mind jumps from one thing to another to another, it obstructs us in doing things that require sustained attention.

-Ruthless (balavad): The mind is like a bully who abuses their strength to cause fear and pain to others – and delights in doing so.
+Ruthless (balavad): The mind is like a bully who abuses their strength to cause others fear and pain – and delights in doing so.
 Once the mind gets captivated by something, it uses all its formidable power to coax and coerce us to get that thing.
 If we resolve to say no to whatever the mind is proposing, it sadistically intimidates us till we give up our resolution and give in to its will.

 Think it over: